 While the majority of us older Millennials were unsuccessfully trying to avoid a crisis during the Presidential election of 2016, something went greatly unnoticed.
-Netflix released this movie EDM themed movie titled “XOXO.”
+Netflix released this EDM themed movie called “XOXO.”

 “XOXO” is a coming-of-age story starring Graham Phillips as Ethan and ‘Modern Family’ actress Sarah Hyland.
 Ethan Shaw is a bedroom dj-producer that gets booked for a major EDM festival after his track breaks out on YouTube.
 The storyline follows his journey of mishaps and ridiculousness that get in the way of his opening set at “XOXO Festival.”